-Travel insurance may or may not cover your losses related to a SARS outbreak.
+There is travel insurance that can cover your losses related to a SARS outbreak.
 Most travel insurance will not cover you if you go against the advice of the Foreign and Commonwealth Office.
-If the FCO advise against "all but essential travel" when you book and you later decide that you don't want to travel it would be unreasonable to expect an insurance policy to pay cancellation/curtailment costs.
-We consider the risks of one of your party contracting illness itself, the need to cancel your trip if your destination is badly infected, the ability to return home early if you are in an area hard hit by an outbreak and the additional costs you might face if there is travel disruption (because airports you are travelling to or through, or airlines you are using close routes).
+If the FCO advise against "all but essential travel" when you book and you later decide that you don't want to travel, it would be unreasonable to expect an insurance policy to pay cancellation/curtailment costs.
+We consider the risks of one of your party contracting the illness itself, the need to cancel your trip if your destination is badly infected, the ability to return home early if you are in an area hard hit by an outbreak and the additional costs you might face if there is travel disruption (because airports you are travelling to or through, or airlines you are using close routes).

 We assess the risks and highlight insurers who offer special protection against these risks.